 In its fifth year, Sculpture in the City aims to enhance our urban environment with cutting-edge contemporary works from leading artists sited in both busy thoroughfares and quieter, green spaces.

 For the first time the Cheesegrater will be used as the base the complementary educational programming run by Open-City which will inspire schoolchildren during the project installation.

 Sculpture in the City is a unique collaboration between the City of London Corporation (the elected body which looks after the Square Mile global business district around St Paul’s), local businesses and the art world, providing the opportunity to engage new audiences with established and emerging contemporary artists.

-Sculpture in the City is backed by the City of London Corporation in partnership with local stakeholders: 30 St Mary Axe (IVG and Evans Randall), Aon, Aviva, British Land, Brookfield Office Properties, Hiscox, Willis and W. R. Berkley Corporation with the additional support of project patrons MTEC and Searcys.
+Sculpture in the City is delivered through a partnership between 22 Bishopsgate, 30 St Mary Axe, Aon, Aviva, British Land, Brookfield Office Properties, Hiscox, Tower 42, Willis and WRBC Development UK Limited with the additional support of project patrons MTEC, Price & Myers and Leadenhall Market.

 Join the conversation at #sculptureinthecity and see the Films, audio and social media page for the latest films and audio interviews.